igor11191708/bluetooth-law-energy-swift/README.md

 [![](https://img.shields.io/endpoint?url=https%3A%2F%2Fswiftpackageindex.com%2Fapi%2Fpackages%2FThe-Igor%2Fbluetooth-law-energy-swift%2Fbadge%3Ftype%3Dswift-versions)](https://swiftpackageindex.com/The-Igor/bluetooth-law-energy-swift) [![](https://img.shields.io/endpoint?url=https%3A%2F%2Fswiftpackageindex.com%2Fapi%2Fpackages%2FThe-Igor%2Fbluetooth-law-energy-swift%2Fbadge%3Ftype%3Dplatforms)](https://swiftpackageindex.com/The-Igor/bluetooth-law-energy-swift)

-## Description

-`BluetoothLEManager` is a class for managing Bluetooth Low Energy (BLE) operations.
-It is designed to be used in SwiftUI applications, handling tasks such as checking Bluetooth authorization and power status, and scanning for BLE peripherals.

-This manager class is `ObservableObject`, which makes it easy to integrate with SwiftUI by providing published properties for the Bluetooth state.

 ## SwiftUI example

 For a complete example of using `BluetoothLEManager` in a SwiftUI application, please follow the link [swiftui example](https://github.com/The-Igor/bluetooth-law-energy_example).